 Louis De Grandis

-The actual process takes just a few minutes, although your mouth may be numb for a few hours afterward, as the anesthetic wears off.
+The actual process takes 10-30 mins depending on the amount of tooth decay present.
+However, your mouth may be numb for a few hours afterward till the anesthetic wears off.

 Some patients find gold more pleasing to the eye than silver amalgam fillings.

 Once the numbness from the anesthesia wears off, you may notice the following sensations in your mouth:

 If you’ve just received a cavity filling, you may want to refrain from activities, including: